PSPBrew/Docs/README.md

 #### Plugins
 #### Recommended Software

+## Hardware
+#### Pandora Battery
+The Pandora Battery is used to recover compatible PSPS from a bricked state.
+#### MicroSD Card Adapters

+**All PSPS except PSP Go and Street**

+As genuine / new / working Memory Stick Pros with large storage are getting expensive to buy it's recommended to use a MicroSD Solution.

+    The adapter to get is the single slotted adapter as the dual slot adapter will give you grief, be slow and likely cause corruption on your PSP.

+      The FunTurbo Adapter is recommended.

+      Note if you have a lot of games on your PSP, it will take some time to load the menu.

+ **PSP Go and Street**
+(Insert Solution here)

+#### PSP-1000 OLED Screen

+#### Recommended Replacement Parts
+Uncovered for now: Likely will have parts such as cases, screens, batteries,

 #### Glossary
 * XMB - The PSP Menu System known as the Cross Menu Bar.